Laufeynumber1fan/Mystuff/cats/addendums.md

 --- | ---
 [dontclickthiswebsite.com](https://www.youtube.com/watch?v=c8tGgVX9__Q) | dontclickthiswebsite[.]com

+Official term is defanging.
 This is to prevent browsers and text editors from automatically making links to URLs or to stop people from acidentally clicking the link

 ## Give tshark a GUI by putting pcaps into a web browser